rlmoser99/ruby_rspec_TOP/proposal.md

 When I first started working on this 'playground', I imagined that it would be an additional resource in the [Testing Your Ruby Code lesson](https://www.theodinproject.com/courses/ruby-programming/lessons/testing-your-ruby-code).
 However, after talking with other people struggling with writing tests, I think it should be an assignment after writing tests for Caesar Cipher and before Tic Tac Toe.

 In addition, I believe the Sandi Metz video should come before doing tests for Tic Tac Toe.
-I included a link in the last file because it is very useful to teach what methods should be tested.
-This 'playground' does not focus on what tests should be written, because the exercises are very simple and uses a minimal number of classes.
+I included a link in the second to file because it is very useful to teach what methods should & should not be tested.

 ## Drawbacks

 The only drawback to adding this to the curriculum is that we may be answering more questions about these exercises.
-I have asked people to go through them to help me eliminate the confusing areas.
-However, learning testing, especially the use of doubles/stubs/mocks can be very confusing no matter how good.
+I have asked a few Odinites to work through these exercises to help me eliminate the typos and any confusing wording.

-I am confident that once these exercises are reviewed by an experienced RSpec user, that any confusion

 ## Alternatives